A few months back, I did a blog on insider trading at the Congressional level and I uncovered something suspicious.

 The whole idea behind stopping Congressional "leaders" from conducting stock trades while in office is because they have access to non-public information on which they make their trades/money.

-Heck, with Pelosi's annual salary of 174,000, she was still able to score a 54% increase in net worth in 2024 out performing the S&P 500's 25% gain during the same period!
+Case in point would be how Pelosi made her millions.
+With an annual salary of $174,000, Pelosi was still able to score a 54% increase in net worth in 2024 out performing the S&P 500's 25% gain during the same period!

-I think, though that Rep. Ilhan Oman might have Pelosi beat.
-In a recent financial disclosure report for Rep. Ilhan Omar and her husband, Tim Mynett, their joint net worth is valued between approximately $6 million and $30 million.
+In a recent financial disclosure report for Rep. Ilhan Omar and her husband, Tim Mynett, it was shown that their joint net worth was valued between approximately $6 million and $30 million.
 This represents a significant increase, with some estimates citing a 3,500% surge from the previous year's filing for the relevant assets.

 So, yeah, politicians are filthy liars if they say they are not engaging in insider trading or are otherwise dealing in some under the table shenanigans.